-For more information, see [ Reference > Users > ].
+For more information about managing users with system groups, see [Administration > Users >].

 Admin Menu

 The Admin menu provides access to features for managing Uyuni configuration.
 Configuration tasks include creating and managing organizations, users, and tasks.
 You can also use the setup wizard to help configure Uyuni.